Rigorous dynamical mean field theory for stochastic gradient descent methods: Main result

-\end{theorem} Note that, even if the effective dynamics are written as a high-dimensional recursion in the non-separable case, all the Gaussian fields have i.i.d. variables (in $\mathbb{R}^{q}$) that are independent across their extensive dimensions, and are completely parametrized by low-dimensional quantities. \quad \\
+\end{theorem} Note that, even if the effective dynamics are written as a high-dimensional recursion in the non-separable case, all the Gaussian fields have i.i.d. variables (in $\mathbb{R}^{q}$) that are independent across their extensive dimensions, and are completely parametrized by low-dimensional quantities.
+The limits defining the discrete time process in Theorem \ref{th:main_dmft} are all well-defined under Assumptions \ref{main_assum_1}-\ref{main_assum_7} (choosing either (A3.a) or (A3.b)), and are explicitly controlled in the induction step of the proof. \quad \\